bobzwik/Quadcopter_SimCon/README.md

 ## To-Do
 * Implement trajectory generation
 * Implement "Manual control"
-* Simulate sensors and sensor noise, calculate states from sensor data
+* Simulate sensors and sensor noise, calculate states from sensor data (Maybe somehow running simultaneously?
+I'll have to figure out how.)
 * Add integral gain (maybe?)
 * Add the possibility for more controllers